silnrsi/font-arab-tools/documentation/source/developer.md

 The Alkalami font has a lot of contextual substitutions for all the deep swashes.
 Ruwudu does not require those.

-# Naskh, traditional style
+## Naskh, traditional style

 Starting with v4.000, Scheherazade New, Lateef, and Harmattan are being developed and released in parallel.
-The `gsub.feax` file is identical for all three, and we hope to do additional source code unification in future releases.
+The `gsub.feax` and `gpos.feax` files are identical for all three, and we hope to do additional source code unification in future releases.

 _TODO: Create documentation based on Qs that the developer has asked._